nfredrik/mickarucken/README.md

 The python code for LoRA sends a number of **AT-commands** to the module.
 At a point it starts to initiate a join() to the network and than use the **AT-command CSTATUS** -> Inquire Device Current Status.

 Here starts the problem.
-Often I got halfway, saying: **There is data sent and success**, status code for this is **03** but the status,check_join_status() se below, expects **There is data sent and success, there is download too.** equal to status code **08** This happened occasionally.
+Often it got halfway, saying: **There is data sent and success**, status code for this is **03** but the status,check_join_status() se below, expects **There is data sent and success, there is download too.** equal to status code **08** This happened occasionally.